jhpyle/docassemble/_docs/external.md

   yet, you can first initiate it by calling [`create_session()`].
 * Pull data: from session B, you can retrieve variables from session A by calling [`get_session_variables()`].
-* Share data in a common storage area: from session A, you can use a [`DAStore`] object to save data to a storage area that is specific to the user but can be accessed from any session.
+* Initialize variables from values stored in a common storage area: from session A, you can use a [`DAStore`] object to save data to a storage area that is specific to the user but can be accessed from any session.
 In session B, you can write `code` blocks that initialize variables to values that are stored in that storage area, if the storage area exists.
 By default, data are encrypted using the same encryption system as interview answers, and encryption can be turned off.
+* Share global variables across sessions: in session A, you can use a [`DAGlobal`] object to store the part of the interview answers you want to share.
+In session B, you can use a [`DAGlobal`] object with the same "base" and "key," and the attributes of the object in both sessions will be stored in a common storage area rather than in the interview answers of either session.
+Encryption is not available with this option.
 * Share data using [Redis]: [`DARedis`] can also be used as a storage area.
 From session A, you can use the [`.set_data()`] method of [`DARedis`] to save a Python data structure to [Redis], and then